clairecui-ubc/chungMD/REPORT.md

   - [x] Added columns in the master spreadsheet to mark changes: Status, Notes_Merging_CC, RBSC_Staff_Notes
   - [x] Keep logs: master daily backup, Updates Log, Co-op work log
   - [ ] Documentation: report, work flow, follow up tasks, policies and procedures, etc.

+### Major Updates
+*  Identifiers updated because of mismatching of the item and corresponding metadata.
+The update records is located in Update_logs.xlsx.
+Before update any related information in other related database, such as DI dataset, it should be start with identifier updates.
+*  Updated identifiers, archival descriptions and added new records for items in Chung Exhibition room.
+*  Creators cleaned, except for Canadian Pacific Railway Company related creators.
+*  Added skipped identifiers

 ## Range of Access Identifiers